 Payments.

 Except as otherwise provided in this Agreement, and subject to the Consortium’s receipt of correct invoices, exercise of its remedies, and Contractor’s performance of its obligations hereunder, the Consortium shall pay Contractor the amounts invoiced as set forth in subsections 7.4.1 and 7.4.2 above.
 Consortium shall pay for each Deliverable, which has received Acceptance and for Services for the time expended in each month multiplied by the labor rate described in the Contractor’s Price Proposal for Services provided to the Consortium.
 The Charges for Deliverables and Services must conform to the current approved budget for the Project for each applicable state fiscal year.
 Consortium shall pay for all Hardware, Software and telecom services at amounts agreed upon by the Consortium and Contractor.
 Consortium will seek to pay all invoices within thirty (30) days of presentation.
-Consortium will hold back ten percent (10%) of each monthly invoice until Final Acceptance of Deliverables.
+Consortium will hold back ten percent (10%) of each monthly invoice during the Transition-In period, and for an additional twelve (12) months following the Transition-In period.
+This ten percent (10%) holdback will be released after the twelve (12) months following the Transition-In period upon condition that all Transition-In Deliverables have been accepted by the Consortium.
 Invoices for Hardware, Software, and telecom services shall not be subject to this ten percent (10%) holdback.

 Funding.